 The 2018 drill program consisted of 960 meters (8 holes) of core and 3,972 (34 holes) meters of reverse circulation ("RC") drilling.
 The RC program includes infill drilling in Esperança Center, and Esperança South and broader definition drilling in Esperança East.
 The core drilling targeted resource extensions on steep slopes.
 All assays have been received and in general their results exceeded management's expectations and added confidence to the geological understanding of CDS.
-The Company has a tabulation of significant drill hole results on its website at www.tristargold.com and under the projects tab.

 In addition, the 2018 program has identified two new gold bearing mineralization areas the "2018 New Discovery Zone' ("NDZ") and the 2018 Upper Conglomerate Zone ("UCZ").
 The NDZ conglomerate outcrops on the far western edge of the property and has a mapped strike length of approximately 2 km.
 Ten soil sampling lines at 200 meter spacing have confirmed that the NDZ is highly anomalous in gold, with all lines showing a distinct continuous zone of mineralization coincident with the conglomerate.
 The UCZ was initially recognized in 2016 as an additional band of conglomerate that sits in the arenite above the main conglomerate band.
 Four sampling lines were located to cross the UCZ, and assays from the soil samples from all lines encountered anomalous gold grades.
 The size of the UCZ has not yet been determined, but mapping and sampling work so far suggests it is more than 1 km in strike length.